sylqiu/GeoRelight-tf/README.md

-# Tensorflow implementation of Geometry Guided Neural Relighting with Flash Photography
+# Tensorflow implementation of "Geometry Guided Neural Relighting with Flash Photography"